-Second, migration is creating growing political and social tensions.
+Closely related is the challenge of limiting political conflicts caused by migration.
 The share of foreigners within Switzerland's population is among the highest worldwide.
 Moreover, an extraordinarily high proportion of elite positions in the economy and the higher education system are staffed by foreigners.
-Thus, immigration has stimulated economic growth.
-Some observers even argue that it is essential for the country to continue recruiting highly skilled labor, as without it, the Swiss economy will be unable to grow at the high rates it has become used to.
-Moreover, the free movement of labor is specified as part of the county's bilateral treaties with the European Union, which means the Swiss government has no legal means to effectively influence the quantity or quality of immigration coming from EU countries.
+Immigration has stimulated economic growth.
+Some observers even argue that it is essential for the country to continue recruiting highly skilled labor, as without it, the Swiss economy will be unable to grow at the rates it has become used to.
+But immigration has also prompted considerable concern about housing prices, jobs, and use of infrastructure such as roads and public transportation, in particular among Swiss workers.
+This demographic is the primary base for the right-populist Swiss Peoples Party, which is today one of the strongest right-populist parties within Europe's democracies in terms of votes, representation in government and its success in referenda.
+This strength is not due to an extraordinary large share of citizens with strong xenophobic attitudes.
+Rather, at least in international comparison, Switzerland and some of the Nordic European democracies show a relatively low level of xenophobia overall.
+However, the Swiss Peoples Party has been extremely successful in mobilizing this xenophobic part of the population.